 Recipe/Preparation: The first time I offered mango to Bella, I used the frozen chunks and pureed them.
 This time around, I actually bought a mango and gave it to her as a snack.
 She wasn’t too keen on this tropical fruit, but Sofía was!

 Other ideas: The possibilities are endless with mango!
 If you want a quick and healthy dessert, offer this Mango Soft Serve to your babe.
 You could also throw some mango in a smoothie, or add it to other tropical fruits (pineapple, guava, papaya, etc.) and mix with some vanilla or honey yogurt.
-Mango Banana Puree is the perfect way to serve some mango to a baby.
+Mango Banana Puree (link no longer available) is the perfect way to serve some mango to a baby.
 I had to mention this Mango Jam recipe, too.
 I never would have thought of making it into a spread for bread!

 Other information: The most popular mango variety at my grocery store, Ataulfo, is at it’s best and available from March until July.
 The rest of the year you can buy frozen mango chunks to use.
 Believe it or not, mango goes well with bell pepper and rosemary.
 Mangoes are commonly introduced between 8 and 10 months of age.